-Keep the Garage and Shed Close at All Times
+Keep the Garage and Shed closed at All Times

 Dogs and cats love to explore.
-Dogs love to run around while cats climb on trees, cars, shelves, and what-not.
+Dogs love running around while cats climb trees, cars, shelves, and what-not.
 Dogs also love to lick things to satisfy their curiosity.
-Although some breeds have an instinct not to lick things that can be harmful to them, smaller ones still get attracted to insecticides, pesticides, engine oil, fertiliser, road salt, and other chemicals found in the garden shed or garage.
+Although some breeds have an instinct not to lick things that can be harmful to them, smaller ones still get attracted to insecticides, pesticides, engine oil, fertilizer, road salt, and other chemicals found in the garden shed or garage.

 As for the cats, you don’t want them climbing on your garage shelves.
 Those floating shelves can usually only carry so much weight.
 Any pressure from someone jumping on it might topple the shelves and hurt your cat.
 Also, they can knock out dangerous items that will break or spill.

 The People for Ethical Treatment of Animals (PETA) said that one of the best choices for cats and dogs is brick pavers.
 Not only do bricks prevent dogs from digging into the ground, but they also help keep their nails short as the constant walking and running on the bricks grind the edges of their nails.
 Flat rocks and pavers are also good alternatives, while you can use pebbles and rocks as long as they are not small enough to get stuck in their paws.